 The menthol in peppermint oil increases blood flow and provides a cooling sensation, possibly easing pain (

-In one randomized clinical study in 35 people with migraines, peppermint oil applied to the forehead and temples significantly reduced pain after two hours, compared to a placebo oil (
+In one 2010 randomized clinical study in 35 people with migraines, peppermint oil applied to the forehead and temples significantly reduced pain after 2 hours, compared to a placebo (

 While the aroma of peppermint tea may help relax muscles and improve headache pain, there is no supporting scientific evidence to confirm this effect.
 However, applying peppermint oil to your temples may help.

-In another study, schoolgirls given a peppermint mouth rinse experienced an improvement in breath after one week, compared to the control group (
+In another 2013 study, female students given a peppermint mouth rinse experienced an improvement in breath after 1 week, compared to the control group (

 While there is no evidence from scientific studies that drinking peppermint tea has the same effect, the compounds in peppermint have been shown to improve breath.

-Peppermint has antibacterial, antiviral and anti-inflammatory properties.
-Because of this, peppermint tea may fight clogged sinuses due to infections, the common cold and allergies (
+Peppermint has antibacterial, antiviral, and anti-inflammatory properties.
+Because of this, peppermint tea may alleviate clogged sinuses due to infections, the common cold, and allergies (

 Though peppermint tea has not been studied for its effects on nasal congestion, evidence suggests that it may be helpful.

-Peppermint tea may improve energy levels and reduce daytime fatigue.
+Peppermint tea may improve energy levels and reduce fatigue.

 While there are no studies on peppermint tea specifically, research demonstrates that natural compounds in peppermint may have beneficial effects on energy.

 In another study, peppermint oil aromatherapy was found to reduce the incidence of fatigue more effectively than a placebo in people admitted to a cardiology center (

-Summary Peppermint oil has been shown to relieve fatigue and daytime sleepiness in some studies, but research specifically on peppermint tea is lacking.
+Peppermint oil has been shown to relieve mental and physical fatigue in some studies, but research specifically on peppermint tea is lacking.

 While peppermint tea has not been studied to that effect, compounds in peppermint have been shown to improve symptoms.

-In one study in 127 women with painful periods, peppermint extract capsules were found to be as effective as a non-steroidal anti-inflammatory drug in reducing the intensity and duration of pain (
+In one study in 127 females with painful periods, peppermint extract capsules were found to be as effective as a non-steroidal anti-inflammatory drug in reducing the intensity and duration of pain (

-Summary Drinking peppermint tea may reduce the intensity and length of menstrual cramps since peppermint helps prevent muscle contractions.
+Drinking peppermint tea may reduce the intensity and length of menstrual cramps since peppermint helps prevent muscle contractions.
 However, more research is needed.

 Peppermint oil also kills several types of bacteria that lead to illnesses in humans, including Staphylococcus and pneumonia-linked bacteria (

 Furthermore, menthol has also demonstrated antibacterial activity in some older test-tube studies (

-Summary Studies confirm that peppermint effectively fights several types of bacteria, including those that cause food-borne illnesses and contagious illnesses.
+Studies confirm that peppermint effectively inhibits several types of bacteria, including those that cause food-borne illnesses and contagious illnesses

 Peppermint tea is an ideal choice before bed, as it’s naturally caffeine-free.